Code-Institute-Submissions/MDA-TimeBank-App/README.md

 ## Testing
-The MDA TimeBank App was first prototyped on the python shell (see file ```testing/timeBankTeaser_proto.py```) to identify the core features and functionalities that would be required for the flow of the challenge.
+The MDA TimeBank App was first prototyped in the python shell (see file ```testing/timeBankTeaser_proto.py```) to identify the core features and functionalities that would be required for the challenge.

-**Two main functions** were identified:
+**Two main functions** were identified as necessary :
 * assess how close to/far off the guess was to the answer,
 * attribute a score based on that guess.